wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-certs-create.md

 ## What are service certificates?
 Service certificates are attached to cloud services and enable secure communication to and from the service.
 For example, if you deployed a web role, you would want to supply a certificate that can authenticate an exposed HTTPS endpoint.
 Service certificates, defined in your service definition, are automatically deployed to the virtual machine that is running an instance of your role.

-You can upload service certificates to Management Portal either using the Management Portal or by using the Service Management API.
+You can upload service certificates to <!-- deleted by customization Azure --> Management Portal either using the <!-- deleted by customization Azure --> Management Portal or by using the Service Management API.
 Service certificates are associated with a specific cloud service and assigned to a deployment in the service definition file.

 Service certificates can be managed separately from your services, and may be managed by different individuals.
 For example, a developer may upload a service package that refers to a certificate that an IT manager has previously uploaded to Azure.
 An IT manager can manage and renew that certificate changing the configuration of the service without needing to upload a new service package.
 This is possible because the logical name for the certificate and its store name and location are specified in the service definition file, while the certificate thumbprint is specified in the service configuration file.
 To update the certificate, it's only necessary to upload a new certificate and change the thumbprint value in the service configuration file.